This is the first show I’ve been to since COVID that felt like the “good ole days”

 It’s always a privilege to look after our client’s custom exhibits at their most important shows.
 Give us a call at 972-734-8585 or contact us here to learn more about exhibit design, interactive experiences, and other services The Trade Group offers.

 Claire Phillips is a Senior Account Executive for The Trade Group in Dallas, TX.
-With over 13 years of experience in trade show design, logistics, and event-based marketing, she prides herself on top-notch customer service and ensuring her clients have unparalleled experiences at their shows.
+With over 13 years of experience in trade show design, logistics, and event-based marketing, she prides herself on top-notch customer service and ensuring her clients get unprecedented returns from their shows.